rrerusu/codewars/src/org/erusu/codewars/kyu_5/readme.md

 # 5_kyu Kata

+Kyu represents the difficulty of the challenge, the lower the harder.

 Difficulty: ![5_kyu_difficulty_diagram](5_kyu.PNG?raw=true)

 5_kyu Kata are a little more challenging than 6 _kyu, but they are not extremely hard.